-In the passing away of Dr Smarajit Jana, after a brief battle with Covid-19 on 8 May, India and the world has lost one of its most resourceful and compassionate development workers and a medical professional, known for maintaining the highest standards of ethics in both research and practice.
+In the passing away of Dr Smarajit Jana on May 8, after a brief battle with Covid-19, India and the world have lost one of its most resourceful and compassionate development workers and a medical professional withthe highest standards of ethics in both research and practice.

 Born in rural West Bengal bordering Orissa, Dr. Jana came to Kolkata to study in the early seventies and joined the Calcutta National Medical College and Hospitals.
 From his early student life he was drawn towards work on population health and continued to nurture his understanding of the subject through his postgraduate training in public health.

-Starting as a physician in the ESI (Employees State Insurance Scheme) hospital he later joined as a teacher of occupational health and then epidemiology at the All India Institute of Hygiene and Public Health.
-In 1992 he was asked to carry out the first population-based survey for HIV among sex workers in Sonagachi, Kolkata by the WHO and India’s National AIDS control programme.
+Starting as a physician in the ESI (Employees State Insurance Scheme) hospital he later became a teacher of occupational health and then epidemiology at the All India Institute of Hygiene and Public Health.
+In 1992, he was asked to carry out the first population-based survey of HIV among sex workers in Sonagachi, Kolkata by the World Health Organization (WHO) and India’s National AIDS control programme.

 Among his many pioneering innovations as part of the survey, Dr Jana first developed a norm for individual and group consent for testing and involved the community in designing the study itself and its implementation.
-This approach was in stark contrast to the prevalent top-down practice of making HIV tests mandatory for high risk populations and also using coercive methods, all of which were unethical.
+This approach was in stark contrast to the prevalent top-down practice of making HIV tests mandatory for high risk populations, and using coercive methods, which was unethical.

-Under Dr Jana’s guidance the survey work led to the setting up of the Durbar Mahila Samanwaya Committee (DMSC), one of the most unique collective of sex workers anywhere in the world and a unique experiment in community involvement in health interventions.
+Under Dr Jana’s guidance the survey work led to the setting up of the Durbar Mahila Samanwaya Committee (DMSC), one of the most unique collectives of sex workers anywhere in the world, and a unique experiment in community involvement in health interventions.

-Dr Jana’s key insight involved the need for recognizing sex work as yet another normal occupation without any social or cultural prejudice, a very bold stand to take in the early nineties.
+Dr Jana’s key insight involved the need for recognising sex work as a normal occupation without any social or cultural prejudice, a very bold stand to take in the early nineties.
 He identified low self-esteem as a major obstacle to sex workers fighting for their rights and began convincing them that they were not any different from other professional groups in society.

-Dr Jana also realized that providing medical advice alone was meaningless for marginalized communities like sex workers.
-If they were to prioritize health, they would need help to solve a host of other pressing problems, including stigma, low social status, violence by state authorities and criminal gangs and the concerns about future well-being of their children.
-Dr Jana opposed efforts by state agencies to separate the children of the sex workers from their mothers, but he also helped sex workers establish creches and boarding schools for their young and old children to provide a choice of environment other than the occupational place of their mothers.
+Dr Jana also realised that providing medical advice alone was meaningless for marginalised communities like sex workers.
+If they were to prioritise health, they would need help to solve a host of other pressing problems, including stigma, low social status, violence by state authorities and criminal gangs, and concern about the future well-being of their children.
+Dr Jana opposed efforts by state agencies to separate the children of the sex workers from their mothers, but he also helped sex workers establish creches and boarding schools for their young and older children to provide a choice of environment other than the occupational place of their mothers.

-Through the DMSC the sex workers of Sonagachi successfully tackled their various social, economic and cultural handicaps.
-Apart from fighting against discrimination and asserting the dignity of their working rights , the organization established vocational and educational institutions, a clinic and even a cooperative bank for the benefit of its over 60,000 members in West Bengal.
+Through the DMSC, the sex workers of Sonagachi successfully tackled their various social, economic and cultural handicaps.
+Apart from fighting against discrimination and asserting the dignity of their working rights , the organisation established vocational and educational institutions, a clinic, and even a cooperative bank for the benefit of its over 60,000 members in West Bengal.